stephenjdavis/tsvt/README.md

 # TSVT
 # Author: Stephen Davis
 # Repo created 1/23/24
-Tablesau Server Verification Tool
+Tableau Server Verification Tool

 This is just an initial repo for a work in progress.
 It uses the "pytest" test framework as opposed to using "unittest".
 Providing the basic structure and logic.
-Here are likely the benefits of this tool which might not be as accessible simply using built-in Tableau Server metrics and customizeable options:
+Here are likely the benefits of this tool which might not be as accessible simply using built-in Tableau Server metrics and customizable options:

 The importance of specific features in TSVT depends on your organization's priorities, use cases, and Tableau Server deployment requirements.
 However, here are five aspects that are generally considered important: